Henry V (play): Views on warfare

 The play's ambiguity has led to diverse interpretations in performance.
-Laurence Olivier's 1944 film, made during the Second World War, emphasises the patriotic side, ignoring the fact that the enemy of the play, the French, were in fact allies in that conflict, (Note: Olivier's movie paradoxically attempts to create patriotic fervour in a war against Germany where the French were Britain's allies by celebrating a past heroic English victory over those very allies.) while Kenneth Branagh's 1989 film stresses the horrors of war.
+Laurence Olivier's 1944 film, made during the Second World War, emphasises the patriotic side, ignoring the fact that the enemy of the play, the French, were allies in that conflict, (Note: Olivier's movie paradoxically attempts to create patriotic fervour in a war against Germany where the French were Britain's allies by celebrating a past heroic English victory over those very allies.) while Kenneth Branagh's 1989 film stresses the horrors of war.
 A 2003 Royal National Theatre production featured Henry as a modern war general, ridiculing the Iraq invasion.

 In recent years, there has been scholarly debate about whether or not Henry V can be labeled a war criminal.
-Some denounce the question as anachronistic, arguing that contemporary legal terminology cannot be applied to historical events or figures like those depicted in the play.
+Some call the question anachronistic, arguing that current legal standards cannot be applied to historical events or figures.
 However, other scholars have supported the proposed viewpoint.
 For instance, Christopher N. Warren looks to Alberico Gentili's De armis Romanis, along with Henry V itself, to show how early modern thinkers (including Shakespeare) were themselves using juridical approaches to engage with the past.
 As a result, Warren argues, the question of whether Henry V was a war criminal is not only legitimate, but also "historically appropriate".

-In a rhetorical display intended to intimidate the Governor of Harfleur into surrendering the city to the English, Henry denies personal responsibility for his soldiers' actions if battle is resumed – "What rein can hold licentious wickedness / When down the hill he holds his fierce career?" – and describes in graphic detail the violence they will do to the townsfolk if his demands are not met:
+In rhetoric intended to intimidate the Governor of Harfleur into surrendering the city to the English, Henry denies personal responsibility for his soldiers' actions if battle is resumed – "What rein can hold licentious wickedness / When down the hill he holds his fierce career?" – and describes in graphic detail the violence they will do to the townsfolk if his demands are not met: